techidaily/site-win11-tips/source/_posts/boosting-space-available-for-windows-11-pin-listings.md

 ### Using the Registry Editor

- Before you start using the Registry Editor, we highly recommend that you read our guides on[backing up the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) or[creating a system restore on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ Before you start using the Registry Editor, we highly recommend that you read our guides on [backing up the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) or [creating a system restore on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) .
 It’s always a good idea to have a way to restore the registry in case something goes wrong.

  Afterward, you can add more apps and programs to the Windows Start Menu by following the steps below.